molmod/yaff/doc/howto.rst

    can simply be ``system.ffatypes=['O', 'H', 'H, 'O', 'H', 'H, ...]``.
 It is OK that different atoms in different fragments have coinciding atom type names.
    This approach has the following advantages:

    * It allows us to develop separate parameter files with sections for different sorts of fragments, e.g. WATER, CO2, ALANINE, GLYCINE, MIL-53, ZEO, IONS, ...

    * A simple concatenation of parameter files for different fragments gives us a big parameter file that can used to model mixed systems.

+   * The atom types can be kept short because they only have to be different within one fragment.

    It also introduces some (minor) extra difficulties:

    * In some cases, e.g. peptides, chemical bonds connect different fragments.
      In such cases, we should allow fragments to overlap.

    * We must introduce mixing rules for all types of non-bonding interactions or we have to introduce cross-parameter files.
 (The latter may be very annoying when pursuing more advanced simulations where molecules are